10 Top-Rated Hiking Trails on Vancouver Island, BC

 1. Juan de Fuca Marine Trail, Port Renfrew

-The entire trail is 47 kilometers and generally takes three to four days to complete.
+The entire trail generally takes three to four days to complete.
 The easiest section is the portion closest to Port Renfrew, and the trail becomes more difficult as you head south.

 2. West Coast Trail